jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

         </details></div>
         </br>

-   * **A2**: Explore the land cover reference data (landcover_berlin.shp) and draw a flowchart of the hierarchical classification scheme stored in the attribute table.
+   * **A2**: Explore the land cover reference data (:file:`landcover_berlin.shp`) and draw a flowchart of the hierarchical classification scheme stored in the attribute table.

      .. raw:: html